 ProAction 6 Man 2 Room Tent

-It’s currently on offer in Argos for £59.99, and if you’ve left it until the last minute, you can check stock in stores near you online and reserve one to pick up immediately.
+Crucially, it is widely stocked in Argos for around £115.
+If you have left it until the absolute last minute, you can check stock in stores near you online and reserve one to pick up immediately.

 A cheap double-skin tent that’ll last